creativecreatorormaybenot/wakelock/README.md

 ## Getting Started

-The usage of this plugin is very straight forward.
 If you want to enable the wakelock, you can simply call `Wakelock.enableWakelock` and to disable it, you can use `Wakelock.disableWakelock`:

 ```dart